khpylon/MachEWidget/FAQ.md

 #### Q: Why don't you charge for the app?

 There are a number of reasons, but the primary one is I started doing this for myself as a hobby.
 I only request donations to offset my expenses needed to expand the app; as of
-June 2022 I've spent about $130 to purchase graphic content and a developer's account on Google Play.
+November 2022 I've spent about $150 to purchase graphic content, a developer's account on Google Play, and various other development tools.
 Eventually any unused funds will be donated to charities.